ovska/FlameCsv/docs/docs/configuration.md

 The record separator is configured with @"FlameCsv.CsvOptions`1.Newline?displayProperty=nameWithType".
 The default value is `null`/empty.
 This means the record separator is auto-detected from the first occurence to be either `\n` or `\r\n`.
 When writing, `\r\n` is used in this case.
 You can choose any newline you want explicitly, with the caveat that the length must be exactly 1 or 2 if it is not empty.

 ### Whitespace
 Significant whitespace is configured with @"FlameCsv.CsvOptions`1.Whitespace?displayProperty=nameWithType", and determines how fields are trimmed when reading, or if a field needs quoting when writing.
-The characters present in the whitespace-string are trimmed from each field, unless they are in a quoted field (whitespace is _not_ trimmed inside strings).
-When writing, written values that contain leading or trailing whitespace are wrapped in quotes if [automatic field quoting](#quoting-fields-when-writing) is enabled.
-The default value is null/empty, which means the concept of significant whitespace does not exist.
+Characters present in the whitespace string are trimmed from each field, unless they are in a quoted field (whitespace is _not_ trimmed inside strings).
+When writing, values containing leading or trailing whitespace are wrapped in quotes if [automatic field quoting](#quoting-fields-when-writing) is enabled.
+The default value is null/empty, which means whitespace is not considered significant.

 ### Escape
 An explicit escape character @"FlameCsv.CsvOptions`1.Escape?displayProperty=nameWithType" can be set to a non-null value to escape any character after it in a string.
 The default value is null, which follows the RFC 4180 spec.